 Schedule a Child Support Case Evaluation in McKinney, Texas

 When your income includes practice distributions, K-1s, bonuses, or retained earnings, standard guideline math rarely tells the full story.
-The right next step is a calm, confidential conversation about characterizing your net resources accurately and resolving support privately, with your family and finances protected.
+The right next step is a confidential conversation to gain clarity about characterizing your net resources accurately and resolving support privately, thereby respecting your privacy with your family and finances protected from public view if possible.

-With offices in Dallas and McKinney, take the first step toward a clear, protected path with Hargrave Family Law.
+With offices in Dallas and McKinney, you can take with confidence the first step toward a clear path forward with Hargrave Family Law.

-Call us to schedule your complimentary case evaluation today.
+Reach out to schedule your complimentary case evaluation today.
+We’re here to help.